-Also, groups on other campus’ such as BASES @ Stanford, MPowered @ UMich, Harvard Ventures @ Harvard, CORE @ Columbia, Founders @ UIUC, Spark @ USC* have all built amazing ecosystems.
+Also, groups on other campuses’ such as BASES @ Stanford, MPowered @ UMich, Harvard Ventures @ Harvard, CORE @ Columbia, Founders @ UIUC, Spark @ USC* have all built amazing ecosystems.
 I learned a lot from their work and you might be able to as well.
-I’m going to write another post on how them + campus focused funds have made it possibly the best time to start something when in college.
+I’m going to write another post on how they + campus focused funds have made it possibly the best time to start something when in college.

 Three years ago, I had the opportunity to restart an organization at UCLA called Bruin Entrepreneurs.
-Working with amazing people, both on-campus and off, to try and build structure for on-campus entrepreneurs has been an experience I will hold with me forever.
+Working with amazing people, both on-campus and off, to try and build the structure for on-campus entrepreneurs has been an experience I will hold with me forever.
 It taught me a lot, particularly about people, early days of companies, and the value of networks.
 There was a vision I had of what it should look like and why.
 I wanted to share this for those who might still be running organizations on campus or wanted to build one on their own.
 What’s outlined here is not perfect, but a starting point.
-A lot of it succeeded, some of it failed, and in the last year I’ve watched an amazing group of people build some more.
+A lot of it succeeded, some of it failed, and in the last year, I’ve watched an amazing group of people build some more.
 None of this would be possible without a long list of people who were directly and indirectly involved.
-On the Bruin Entrepreneurs website every single past board members details can be found!
+On the Bruin Entrepreneurs website every single past board members, details can be found!

 People fell into two groups: